wdbo/dummy-data/sub-chapter2/Chapter-XIV.md

 the nebular light comes from glowing gases which are subject to no considerable pressure.
 The planetary nebulæ all have spectra of this kind and make up about half of all the known gaseous nebulæ.
-It is worthy of note that a century ago Sir William Herschel had observed a green shimmer in the light of certain nebulæ which led him to believe that they were "not of a starry nature," a conclusion which has been abundantly confirmed by the spectroscope.
+It is worthy of note that a century ago [Sir W. Herschel](Chapter-XI.md#william-herschel) had observed a green shimmer in the light of certain nebulæ which led him to believe that they were "not of a starry nature," a conclusion which has been abundantly confirmed by the spectroscope.
 The green shimmer is, in fact,